The Critical Role of Integrations in Security

 Evaluation of the Current Infrastructure

-The first step is assessing the current security architecture.
+The first step is assessing the current security architecture and existing systems.
 This entails determining what security technologies, systems, and procedures are currently in use.

 It is essential to comprehend the advantages and disadvantages of the current configuration while organizing successful integrations.